3dh-de/pishower/README.md

 Originally this project was founded to control the access/usage of my Dojo's shower cabins to only allow paid members and to prevent fraud.

+## License

+All documents in this repository are free for private and commercial use, licensed under the MIT License - see LICENSE.md.

 ## Requirements

 1x Raspberry Pi 1 or newer with Raspbian (Debian Jessie or newer) and Python 2.7 installed